innesc/trading_bot/notebooks/README.md

+# What is it?

+Various notebooks for comparing prices between currencies accross exchnages

-## Links for jupyter notebook set up with virtual env
+### Helpful  steps for setting up virtual evv

 https://stackoverflow.com/questions/42449814/running-jupyter-notebook-in-a-virtualenv-installed-sklearn-module-not-available